maurojunior1983/YV8SKFRAME/README.md

 ## Project status

 This repository is part of an academic research project on automatic keyframe detection for sports broadcast editing.
 The current implementation focuses on soccer videos with PiP advertising overlays.

+- **SBrT 2026** — paper accepted (see [Citation](#citation)).
+- **SBR 2026** — follow-up manuscript in preparation (see [Ongoing extension](#ongoing-extension-sbr-2026)).
+- **Dissertation defense** — planned for November 2026.

 Future extensions may include higher frame-rate sampling, additional detectors, temporal models and broader sports-broadcast datasets.